bkesterbyld/fabulous-oregano/content/pages/features.md

     content: >
-      Bitdomains are next generation virtualized computing spaces that operates independently of the server infrastructure they run against, abstracting away your data from physical storage.
+      Bitdomains are next generation virtualized computing spaces that operates independently of the server infrastructure they run against, abstracting away data from physical storage.
 From a single bitdomain, you can replicate and segment data down to granular levels to give internal and external data consumers only what they need—nothing more, nothing less.